To the homepage of Moto Morini Club Nederland

 1. use some extra pvc sleeving on necessary spots.

 2. after the frame has had a re-spray or has been powdercoated, make sure the spots on the frame for the earth connections are blanc metal!
 If they are not blanc, it is very well possible that the electrics don't work, or worse, the engine will not start.
 On the early 350s, the earth connections on the frame can be found below the fueltank, left and right near the steering stock.
 Also below the rectifier.
 Use an Ohm meter to check the earth connections.
+They are very important!!

 14 October, taking it easy, half the electrics are done.